-The “vertical axis wind turbine” has rotor blades either vertical or in the shape of an egg beater, and similar in many ways to the wind powered centrifugal ventilators seen on chimney’s and flue’s.
+The “vertical axis wind turbine” has turbine blade designs either vertical or in the shape of an egg beater, and similar in many ways to the wind powered centrifugal ventilators seen on chimney’s and flue’s.
 The vertical axis wind turbine blades are attached to a central vertical shaft and which has specific advantages over the horizontal wind turbine designs.

 When the blades spin, the shaft spins which is attached to an alternator generally located at the bottom of the shaft, often at ground level.
 Except for the shape of its rotor blades, all other components used in the VAWT wind turbine are the same in both designs, with some minor differences in their placement.

 Vertical axis wind turbine blades may be of either a drag-driven or lift-driven rotor design.
 The most common drag-driven vertical axis wind turbine design is the Savonius rotor which has been used for hundreds of years for water pumping and other such applications.
 The Savonius VAWT wind turbine has an S-shaped rotor when viewed from above and operates as a drag device, and hence, the angular velocity of the turbine cannot exceed the ambient wind speed.

 The power from the Savonius turbine design is based on the difference in air pressure across the blades as one set of blades retreat from the wind and the other set of blades advance into the wind.
 This is in turn related to the difference in the drag coefficients associated with the convex side of the blade and the concave side of the blades.
 Generally, compared to other forms of wind turbine designs, the Savonius rotors has fairly low efficiencies.